HS-2902 FLOORPLAN

 Some manufacturers offer as many as three slide-outs, such as the Host Everest from my list above.

-Although slide-outs increase the space considerably, they add to the total weight on your truck as well.
-Every slide-out may weigh up to 300 pounds each, requiring a bigger truck.
-Not to mention the limitations to reach several destinations too.
+Although slide-outs increase the space considerably, they also add to your truck’s total weight.
+Every slide-out may weigh up to 300 pounds each, requiring a larger truck.
+Not to mention the limitations of reaching several destinations, too.

 Maintenance

-Although with proper, secure storage, you can ensure very less maintenance cost.
+However, you can ensure minimal maintenance costs with proper, secure storage.
 However, there is always some work you need to do on a unit that moves on the road.

-Keep your truck camper safe from rusting, tarnishing, or wearing off with regular cleaning.
-It also helps in preventing any infestation if a camper stays in storage for a more extended period.
+Regular cleaning keeps your truck camper safe from rusting, tarnishing, or wearing off.
+It also helps prevent any infestation if a camper stays in storage longer.

-Several items like the corner jacks, slide outs, and awnings need regular, routine-based maintenance to keep them in the perfect working condition.
+Several items, like the corner jacks, slide-outs, and awnings, need regular, routine maintenance to keep them in perfect working condition.

 These are some important factors for buyers to consider when deciding which camper will be right for them.